-2020 Strategic Priorities
+2021 Strategic Advocacy Priorities

-- Advocate for increased funding and resources to prevent homelessness and assist individuals experiencing homelessness.
-Secure additional resources and flexibility to provide navigation assistance, emergency shelters and permanent supportive housing and strengthen partnerships with stakeholders to ensure mental health, substance abuse treatment, and wraparound services are available for adults and youth at risk of – or already experiencing – homelessness in our communities.
+- Secure funding to increase the supply and affordability of housing and resources to assist individuals at risk of – or already experiencing – homelessness while preserving local decision making.
+Secure additional resources to increase construction of housing, particularly affordable housing, workforce housing, and permanent supportive housing, and ensure cities retain flexibility based on the land use needs of each community.
+Increase flexibility and resources to provide navigation assistance and emergency shelters, and strengthen partnerships and collaboration with stakeholders to ensure mental health, substance abuse treatment, and wraparound services are available for adults and youth at risk of – or already experiencing – homelessness in our communities.

 - Improve state-local coordination and planning to strengthen community disaster preparedness, resiliency, and recovery.
 Pursue additional resources and support to mitigate the effects of climate change, sea level rise, catastrophic wildfires, and flooding in our communities.
 Promote community disaster preparedness, resiliency, and recovery in collaboration with the state and federal governments.
 Increase availability and access to the National Flood Insurance Program to include other natural disasters.